I'm Sophie Llewellyn Smith, a freelance conference interpreter (EL, DE, F<>EN), member of AIIC, interpreter trainer and 1-1 coach.

 My personal purpose is to empower and challenge people to take a stand for a better world wherever and whoever they are.
 I believe everyone has a unique potential for significance.
 Some people don’t believe it, others are afraid of it, most ignore it.
 The people who realize this AND do something about it are the ones who will leave a legacy for future generations.
 Imagine what’s possible when we each show up as our most empowered selves and step up for the sake of a greater cause!
 It takes courage, passion and determination to step back and ask yourself who you really are, what you really want, to let go of what holds you back and blaze your own trail.
 But it’s worth it.
 The most happy, fulfilled and impactful people I know have chosen to own who they are and define success on their own terms.”

 Ruth lives in French-Speaking Switzerland with her husband and daughter.
 She is British and Swiss and works in English and French.

-Lawyer - linguist and Director of niche market company "Avocate Legal and Business French Interpreting and Translation Services Ltd."
+Director of Avocate Legal and Business French Interpreting and Translation Services Ltd.

 Sophie Llewellyn Smith

 Sophie Llewellyn Smith is a conference interpreter (EL, DE, FR<>EN), member of AIIC, interpreter trainer and coach.